I have come up with the easiest way how to make tiramisu, using leftover cake! This recipe is also completely vegan and gluten-free.

 - Begin by whipping your cream until stiff peaks, and divide between 2 bowls.
 In the first bowl, add the cream cheese and icing sugar and beat until smooth.200 g Vegan cream cheese, 80 g Icing Sugar, 80 ml Vegan Plant based double cream

-- Add the milk to loosen the frosting slightly.1 tbsp Mighty Barista Plant-based milk
+- Add the milk to loosen the frosting slightly.1 tablespoon Mighty Barista Plant-based milk

 - Transfer to a piping bag with a 2D tip, and set aside.